 Learn how to dry rosemary in three easy methods – baking in the oven, air drying and using a dehydrator.
 Keep your rosemary fresh for a very long time.

-A few years ago, we moved into our Phoenix home and found a relatively small rosemary bush in the backyard.
-It was about 4 foot high and grew like crazy despite our long, dry summers.
+A few years ago, I had a relatively small rosemary bush in the backyard.
+It was about 4 foot high and grew like crazy despite our long, dry summers here in Phoenix.

 Just one year later, I picked up another rosemary bush at the Home Depot and struggled to see that one grow.
 For several years, it seemed to regress and regress even further.
 I watered it and gave it wonderful compost tea, lots of sun and despite the attention, it just struggled so much!